LuiseFreese/blog/digital-clutter-is-evil.md

 - the ugly mug that was a present from a college friend - you keep it because it reminds you of that friend.
 Last contact?
 14 years ago.
 - the nice mug that doesn't fit all your other mugs, and you stopped drinking coffee - last use of that mug?
 Well, you first needed to dust it off...
-- the books you bought that only serve as a credibility bookcase for your zoom calls
+- the books you bought that only serve as a credibility bookcase for your Zoom calls

 This list could be a lot longer, but I will leave it by that as I think you got the idea of what I am talking about.